The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Introduction

-\item If $X$ admits the structure of a Lagrangian fibration $f:X \to B$, then the perverse filtration $P_\beta$ on $IH^*(X, \mathbb C)$ associated to the pullback of an ample class on $B$ agrees with the weight filtration induced by the monodromy operator $N$. \end{enumerate} \end{theorem}
+\item If\, $X$ admits the structure of a Lagrangian fibration $f:X \to B$, then the perverse filtration $P_\beta$ on $\IH^*(X, \mathbb C)$ associated to the pullback of an ample class on $B$ agrees with the weight filtration of the limit mixed Hodge structure of the degeneration $\mathscr X \to \Delta$. \end{enumerate} \end{theorem}

-The more interesting observation made in \cite{soldatenkov2018limit} is that the weight filtration induced by $N$ agrees with the weight filtration of the limit mixed Hodge structure of the degeneration $\mathscr X \to \Delta$.
-While we expect a similar statement to hold in the singular setting, there is a subtle issue with identifying the weight filtration associated to $N$ with the filtration induced by the nearby cycles functor of the degeneration $\mathscr X \to \Delta$.
-This will be explored more in future work.